ajdavis/motor-blog/README.md

 * theme/: Default theme for emptysquare.net, overridable with your theme
     * static/: Images and stylesheet
     * templates/: HTML templates
+* api/
-* api/: Implementation of the XML-RPC API that MarsEdit uses
+    * handlers.py: Implementation of the XML-RPC API that MarsEdit uses
 * models.py: DictShield document definitions
-* common.py: Utilities for configuration, slugification, and link-formatting
 * text/
     * markup.py: convert from markdown into HTML for display, including some custom syntax
     * wordpress_to_markdown.py: convert from the WordPress's particular HTML to markdown, for migrate_from_wordpress.py